 Presentation of Practice; Goddard College, MFA-IA, 2016

-For my required presentation of practice, I created Little Fish; an interactive puppet show showcasing the effects nitrogen pollution has on aquatic like.
+For my required presentation of practice, I created Little Fish; an interactive puppet show showcasing the effects nitrogen pollution has on aquatic life.
 The story is centered around Millers Pond, a community pond in Smithtown, NY.

 During my study at Goddard College, I had an opportunity to attend the Highlander Research and Education Center.
 “The center has been a catalyst to reform in the labor and civil rights movement in this country and has touched the lives of many, Rosa Parks, Martin Luther King, Jr., Eleanor Roosevelt, and Pete Seeger” (Horton).